 The Sea Swallow sculpture is a 30′ tall piece of public art, it’s the key piece from the children’s story book of the same name.
 It joins other pieces of public art in the Mythic Coast Trail along the promenade and seafront at Cleveleys.

-The coated aluminium sculpture was designed by artist Stephen Broadbent.
+Artist Stephen Broadbent designed the coated aluminium sculpture.
 It was made and installed by Chris Brammall Limited from Cumbria.

 Watch the Sea Swallows fly…